icen1/Humanising-NPCs/presentation_outline.md

 There are three main limitations here

-1. The first is computing power, which was one of the main limitations in the FSM AI papers I read.
+1. The first is computing power, that means process speed and memory which were ones of the main limitations in the FSM AI papers I read.
 This is something that was out of the scope of my project to solve.

 2. The second point is that NPCs don't interact with each other; instead, they interact with the user and the environment.
 Making the NPCs interact with each other will go a long way in increasing immersion.
 For example, having a limited pool of money in the environment could mean that getting money involves taking it from someone else, representing trading.
 This is not hard to implement and could be achieved using the message passing system we have, where NPCs interact with the environment, and the environment reacts to NPCs' interactions with an action that changes other NPCs' traits and values.